 The origin of the name of Tyler, ten miles southwest of Cheney, is obscure.
-In 1880 the town site was originally platted as Stephens, then Stevens.
+In 1880 the townsite was originally platted as Stephens, then Stevens.
 Who was Stevens?
-Some people think it may be Isaac Stevens, first governor of Washington Territory and one of the surveyors of the Northern Pacific railroad route.
+Some people think it may be Isaac Stevens, first governor of Washington Territory and he was a member of the early railroad route survey team.
 It is just as likely, however, that railroad Superintendent General John Sprague named the spot after his co-worker, S.V.
 Stevens, supervisor of the track laying operation.

 The Northern Pacific Railway station at the town site was named Tyler.
 There is a story that it was named, as a joke, for a Montana man who had sued the railroad for damages.
 If true, Tyler does indeed have a unique origin.